-- 2. Click on the "Borrow License" tab to display the dialog shown in figure 1.17. - 3.
-Select the license(s) that you wish to borrow by clicking in the checkboxes in the Borrow column in the License overview panel. - 4.
+- 3. Select the license(s) that you wish to borrow by clicking in the checkboxes in the Borrow column in the License overview panel. - If you plan to borrow module licenses but they are not listed, start a job that requires that module.
+This will check out the relevant module license, so that it becomes available to borrow. - 4.
 Choose the length of time you wish to borrow the license(s) for using the drop down list in the Borrow License tab.
 By default the maximum is 7 days, but network license administrators can specify a lower limit than this. - 5.
 Click Borrow Selected Licenses. - 6.
 Close the License Manager when you are done.